What Are Adverbial Nouns?

-Nouns and noun phrases can act as adverbials – that is, they can modify or add information to a verb.
-When noun phrases act in such a role, they describe time, place, quantity, or manner.
+Nouns and noun phrases can function as adverbials in a sentence by modifying or providing additional information about a verb.
+When used in this way, they can describe time, place, quantity, or manner.

 Adverbial Nouns vs. Direct Objects

-Adverbial nouns often occur at or near the end of a sentence, however, you should not confuse them with the object of the sentence.
+Adverbial nouns are often found at or near the end of a sentence, but they should not be confused with the object of the sentence.

-The objects answer the question "what?" but adverbial nouns answer the question "where?" "when?", "for how long?", "how much?" etc.
+While, the objects answer the question "what?", adverbial nouns answer the question "where?" "when?", "for how long?", "how much?" etc.

-Here, the word 'north' is an adverbial noun giving additional information about the direction in which subject drove and answering the question of "where."
+Here, the word 'north' is an adverbial noun giving additional information about the direction in which subject drove and answers the question 'where'.

 Likewise, 'an hour' indicates a length of time, answering 'how long?,' making 'an hour' also an adverbial noun.

-This sentence however, answers a question of 'what.'
+This sentence however, answers the question 'what'.
 The words 'his Mercedes' are, therefore, the object of the sentence.